arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 The `ip(192, 168, 1, 1)` represents the IP address of the Modbus TCP Master Opta™.
 The Internet Protocol properties can be adjusted as required, but ensuring the `subnet` matches your computer's is crucial.

-The client Opta™ employs status LEDs and relays in this tutorial's example.
+The master Opta™ employs status LEDs and relays in this tutorial's example.
 The status LEDs can be defined with variables of your choice.
 For this example, it could use `LED1` to `LED4` designations for corresponding status LEDs.

 For instance, to use the `relay_1` and `LED1` variables for the first relay and status LED respectively, these variables must be defined under the 'Local IO Mapping' tab within 'Relay Outputs' and 'LED Outputs'.
 If omitted, program compilation will produce an error due to unrecognized designations.